seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 1. **the exchange's own announcement list** (§6a) — one read that names a listing, a delisting or a new contract for every coin at once;
+2. **the unlock lane** (§6a) — one read per coin of `tokens[]`, which names the next cliff of every coin the vesting dataset carries;
-2. **the horizon store's entries dated inside the holding window**, each re-read at its `src` (§11);
+3. **the horizon store's entries dated inside the holding window**, each re-read at its `src` (§11);
-3. **§6's book and systemic searches**, every hit followed to its publisher;
+4. **§6's book and systemic searches**, every hit followed to its publisher;
-4. **every list coin's discovery search** (§6) — first the coins no channel serves, a coin with no row in §6a's channel table or one item 90 left `неохваченная`, because the search is their only eye; then the rest in descending 24-hour turnover of the coin's row of `c`;
+5. **every list coin's discovery search** (§6) — first the coins no channel serves, a coin with no row in §6a's channel table or one item 90 left `неохваченная`, because the search is their only eye; then the rest in descending 24-hour turnover of the coin's row of `c`;
-5. **item 98's movers**, the list's before the book's — one search each where the hunt so far holds nothing on the coin;
+6. **item 98's movers**, the list's before the book's — one search each where the hunt so far holds nothing on the coin, and the coin's own records where that search holds nothing either;
-6. **the owner's vectors** (§11);
+7. **the owner's vectors** (§11);
-7. **the stale lanes**, coin lanes in step 4's order, then the type lanes;
+8. **the stale lanes**, coin lanes in step 5's order, then the type lanes;
-8. **item 90's coverage measurement.**
+9. **item 90's coverage measurement.**

-The order is value per read and not cost: step 1 is one fetch for the whole universe, step 4 is the one search per coin that no lane replaces, and a vector or a stale lane is a question the next run can finish. **«Поиск не завершён.» keeps its meaning** (§2) — a run may stop before the tail, never before the head. **A run sees what was published before its freeze and nothing after it:** an announcement published later reaches the NEXT run, as a mover whose cause that run must search for (item 98), and no source this file names can move it earlier. **Measured 24.09, 14:21
+The order is value per read and not cost: step 1 is one fetch for the whole universe, step 2 one read per coin for the one event class that is always scheduled in advance, step 5 the one search per coin that no lane replaces, and a vector or a stale lane is a question the next run can finish. **«Поиск не завершён.» keeps its meaning** (§2) — a run may stop before the tail, never before the head. **A run sees what was published before its freeze and nothing after it:** an announcement published later reaches the NEXT run, as a mover whose cause that run must search for (item 98), and no source this file names can move it earlier. **Measured 24.09, 14:21